afsec/remora-investigator/README.md

 ## References

-- *Burp is detectable and could be diverted:* https://www.dustri.org/b/detecting-and-annoying-burp-users.html
+- *Burp is detectable and can be diverted:* https://www.dustri.org/b/detecting-and-annoying-burp-users.html